Search

 Why are you volunteering to serve on this committee?

-I am passionate about contributing to the work of the ACFP because I believe that Family Medicine is the foundation for a high-quality, compassionate and efficient health care system.
-Individuals, communities, and the system as a whole benefit when Family Medicine has strong representation.
+I am passionate about contributing to the work of the ACFP because I believe that family medicine is the foundation for a high-quality, compassionate, and efficient health care system.
+Individuals, communities, and the system as a whole benefit when family medicine has strong representation.

 What about the ACFP’s work do you find most valuable?

-I value the work the ACFP has done to advocate on behalf of Albertans by representing Family Physicians.
+I value the work the ACFP has done to advocate on behalf of Albertans by representing family physicians.
 The ACFP’s collaboration with stakeholders will ensure our discipline remains adaptive to the needs of the communities we work within.

 Dr. Vivek Kumar